 think is also supported, see Testing HTTP for details.

-channel- the name of the Socket.io channel to emit to
+channel- The name of the Socket.IO channel to emit an event.

-Additionally, if you need to wait for an Socket.io acknowledgement response, or validate a response, the following attributes may also be used:
+Additionally, if you need to wait for an Socket.IO acknowledgement response or validate a response, you can also use the following attributes:

-json(to specify the part of the response to compare) and
+json- The part of the response to compare.

 You can use